• Shipping Canada Wide

 USB microphones are made to be convenient and budget-friendly, and while the quality and versatility are not on par with the XLR microphone and audio interface option, they are a great way to get you started on your vocal recording, at home or on the road.
 These microphones allow for quick and easy setup, with just one cable going from your microphone into the USB port of your computer, making them a popular solution for at-home podcasters and streamers.

-Some microphones, like the Samson G-Track Pro, also include a 1/4” instrument input as well as an on-board mixer to adjust the volumes so you can record two independent audio tracks at one time, making it a great option for recording demos.
+Some microphones, like the Shure MV7i, also include a 1/4” instrument input as well as an on-board mixer to adjust the volumes so you can record two independent audio tracks at one time, making it a great option for recording demos.

 One disadvantage to consider: